 In Sumatra, white-thighed surilis live in small sections of eastern forests: between the Siak and Inderagiri rivers; between the Rokan and Barimun rivers; within the region of Lake Toba; and, researchers speculate, within the Jambi district.
-Their range is further delineated by that of the black-crested Sumatran langur (P. melalophos), also called the mitred leaf monkey.
+Their range is further delineated by that of the black-crested Sumatran langur (P. melalophos).

 Home in the Riau Archipelago is on the islands of Kundar, Bintang, and, researchers speculate, Batam and Galang.
 The monkeys are found throughout the Malay Peninsula, except for the south and northwest.
 In Thailand, the white-thighed surili’s range is delineated by that of Raffles’ banded langur (P. femoralis), also called the banded surili.

 Before being elevated to full species status, the white-thighed surili had been considered a subspecies of the black-crested Sumatran langur.
 An even earlier classification had assigned it subspecies status to the Raffles’ banded langur, also known as the banded leaf monkey or banded surili.
 But the full-species crown worn today by the white-thighed surili is shaky; researchers claim an “urgent need” to further clarify this species, along with its subspecies, with respect to taxonomy and distribution.

 For now, though, the white-thighed surili can wear its full-species crown and be a “parent” to four “children,” or subspecies.